mrets/Help/hourly_reporting.md

 <br>

 ### Why is only one number displayed for multiple generators?
 Currently, M-RETS only supports a reading of one number per hour, per day/date.
 This is regardless of how many Generators are selected.
-Let's walk through an example.
+Let's walk through some examples.

 #### For this example, we are looking at generation on March 1st at 13:00.